schellenberg/computerscience20/_sources/Python/Overview/MultipleTurtlesAndForLoops.rst

 Drawing a Clock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a program that uses the turtle module to draw the shape of an analogue clock.
+Do this using **ONLY ONE TURTLE object**.
 It should look like the following:

 .. image:: images/tess_clock1.png

+You might need to explore the `Turtle documentation on the Python Docs website <https://docs.python.org/3/library/turtle.html>`_ to figure out how to leave an image of where the turtle was.

 .. activecode:: practice_problem_turtle_for_loops_3
     :nocodelens: